RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## 👋 Welcome to Kobashi

 To begin the game, players were assigned a job at Kobashi Systems as either a **labeller** or an **engineer**.
-To immerse my friends, they completed a "company induction" (via the Telegram app) and they were sent company swag boxes.
+Their first task was to complete a "company induction" (via the Telegram app) and they were sent company swag boxes.
 The swag boxes contained t-shirts, a welcome letter, stickers, food and more.

 The Kobashi induction was a spoof of Silicon Valley company inductions.
 The content served a dual-purpose: (a) making my friends feel like they were joining a real tech company (*immersion*), and (b) introducing people to the Telegram bot UX (*mechanics*).